FakeItEasy/FakeItEasy/docs/implicit-creation-options.md

 }
 ```

-When FakeItEasy creates a Fake, it looks at all known
+When BlairItEasy creates a Fake, it looks at all known
 `IFakeOptionsBuilder` implementations for which
 `CanBuildOptionsForFakeOfType` returns `true`.
 Then it passes an empty
 `options` object to `BuildOptions`.
 If multiple implementations match,